Overview of Damages and Accounting Basics

 Statistics can be a useful tool to use in damages quantification.
-Two of the most commonly used statistical tools are:
+Two of the most commonly used statistical tools are the following:

 - Seasonal adjustment.
 If there is a seasonal pattern to a company’s sales, seasonal adjustment may be needed to estimate future profits.

 Finally, there are other more sophisticated statistical tools that can also be used to improve the reliability of damages calculations.
 Many of these have yet to gain traction with decision makers and experts.
 However, with low-cost add-ins increasingly available for spreadsheets, the humble laptop has a powerful means of crunching vast amounts of data in stochastic approaches that attempt to model more accurately the effects of uncertainty.
-One can expect to see more use of stochastic approaches like the Monte Carlo method in damages.
+One can expect to see more use of stochastic approaches in damages, such as the Monte Carlo method.

-Gervase MacGregor, Susan Blower and David Mitchell are partners at BDO LLP.
+Gervase MacGregor and Susan Blower are partners at BDO LLP.

 Not all companies prepare their accounts in accordance with IFRS.
-For example, US companies normally prepare their accounts in accordance with US GAAP, and smaller UK companies may use UK GAAP.
+For example, US companies normally prepare their accounts in accordance with US generally accepted accounting practice (GAAP), and smaller UK companies may use UK GAAP.
 There are differences in how certain transactions have to be recorded between these different accounting standards – and these differences may have a material effect on the financial statements.

 As, for example, in CMS v.
 Argentina.